geopm/geopm/tutorial/README.md

 Since this script sets the environment variable "GEOPM_PMPI_CTL" to "process" you will notice that the MPI world communicator is reported to have one fewer rank per compute node than the "-n" parameter passed to the MPI runtime execution.
-This is because the GEOPM controller is using one rank per compute node to execute and has removed this rank from the world communicator.
+This is because the geopm controller is using one rank per compute node to execute the runtime and has removed this rank from the world communicator.
 This is important to understand when launching the controller in this way.

 The geopm report will be created in the file named